-- 5.2 Renhold is a parish with linear built-up areas and in common with an historic tradition in many other rural settlements in Bedfordshire, which is defined by discrete settlement clusters separated by intervening green gaps as 'Ends'. - 5.3 The named 'Ends' in the older part of the parish are Salph End, Church End, Top End, Green End and Water End.
-In keeping with this tradition, the newer housing estates (Cranbourne Gardens, Aspire and The Spires) at the southern end of the Parish have also been designed with their own distinct identities and they too are separated by important spatial green gaps. - 5.4 Finally, the parish as a whole maintains its individual character and rural identity by preserving a clearly demarcated green gap along the boundary between Renhold and the adjoining urban area of Bedford.
+- 5.2 Renhold is a Parish with linear built-up areas and in common with an historic tradition in many other rural settlements in Bedfordshire, which is defined by discrete settlement clusters separated by intervening green gaps as 'Ends'. - 5.3 The settlement clusters in the older part of the parish are Ravensden Road End, Salph End, Church End, Top End, Green End and Water End.
+In keeping with this tradition, the newer housing estates (Cranbourne Gardens, Aspire and The Spires) at the south-western end of the Parish have also been designed with their own distinct identities and they too are separated by Important Green Gaps. - 5.4 Finally, the Parish as a whole maintains its individual character and rural identity by preserving a clearly demarcated Green Gap along the boundary between Renhold and the adjoining urban area of Bedford.

-- 5.5 The following objectives inform Neighbourhood Plan policies on settlement and housing in Renhold: - a) Objective 1: 'To protect and enhance the distinctive character and historic environment of the Parish'. - b) Objective 2: 'To preserve the green gaps between Renhold and the Bedford urban area and between each of the Renhold Ends to avoid physical and visual coalescence and to conserve character and identity'. - c) Objective 3: 'To protect important views into, out of and within the Parish'. - d) Objective 4: "To protect and improve the countryside setting, biodiversity and wildlife habitats, including opportunities for enhanced public access where appropriate'.
+- 5.5 The following objectives inform Neighbourhood Plan policies on settlement and housing in Renhold: - a) Objective 1: "To protect and enhance the distinctive character and historic environment of the Parish'. - b) Objective 2: 'To preserve the green gaps between Renhold and the Bedford urban area and between each of the Renhold Ends to avoid physical and visual coalescence and to conserve character and identity'. - c) Objective 3: 'To protect important views into, out of and within the Parish'. - d) Objective 4: "To protect and improve the countryside setting, biodiversity and wildlife habitats, including opportunities for enhanced public access where appropriate'. - e) Objective 5: 'To support well-integrated small-scale housing in appropriate locations to meet identified local needs'.

-Technical evidence - Housing Needs Survey
+Technical Evidence - Housing Needs Survey 2025